 All of our other staff will receive regular safeguarding and child protection updates as required to provide them with relevant skills and knowledge to safeguard children effectively.

-Safer Recruitment training is available to all relevant staff and governors who are involved in the recruitment process (see part five)
+Safer Recruitment training is available to all relevant staff and governors who are involved in the recruitment process (see part five).

 Walsall Safeguarding Partnership and Walsall Council offers training in Safeguarding Children and Young People, Child Protection, Safer Recruitment and other topics relating to safeguarding children.
 Staff training is not only crucial in protecting children and young people, but also makes them aware of how they can protect themselves against allegations.
 Further information about these courses can be accessed via the Walsall Safeguarding Partnership website at https://go.walsall.gov.uk/walsall-safeguarding-partnership/